Definition of Branch Accounting

 - Final Accounts method

-- Whole sale Branches Method
+- Wholesale Branches Method

 - Income Statement System

-For understanding the concept furthermore, let’s take an example.
+To understand the concept furthermore, let’s take an example.

-Following details are provided for a branch of the company, prepare the branch account in the head office account of the company.
+Following details are provided for a branch of the company.
+Prepare the branch account in the head office account of the company.

 Opening stock at Branch | 15000 |